ros-navigation/docs.nav2.org/concepts/index.rst

 Smoothers have been introduced for this purpose, typically responsible for reducing path raggedness and smoothing abrupt rotations, but also for increasing distance from obstacles and high-cost areas as the smoothers have access to a global environmental representation.

-Use of a separate smoother over one that is included as a part of a planner is advantageous when combining different planners with different smoothers or when a specific control over smoothing is required, e.g. smoothing ony a specific part of the path.
+Use of a separate smoother over one that is included as part of a planner is advantageous when combining different planners with different smoothers or when a specific control over smoothing is required, e.g. smoothing only a specific part of the path.

 The general task in Nav2 for a smoother is to receive a path and return its improved version.
-However, different input paths, criteria of the improvements and methods of acquiring them exist, creating space for multitude of smoothers that can be registered in this server.
+However, for different input paths, criteria of the improvements and methods of acquiring them exist, creating space for a multitude of smoothers that can be registered in this server.

 Waypoint Following
 ==================